ember-learn/ember-blog/content/ember-4-0-released.md

 Want to help make Ember 4 a success?
 Here are some things you can do!

-- Blog about your experience
+- Blog about your experience.
-- If someone helps you with a question, consider positing both the question and answer to a public place like Stack Overflow or the Ember Discourse forums, so that others can learn from it
+- If someone helps you with a question, consider posting both the question and answer to a public place like Stack Overflow or the Ember Discourse forums, so that others can learn from it.
-- Help your favorite addons to upgrade to Ember 4
+- Help your favorite addons to upgrade to Ember 4!
 - Stay tuned via the Ember Times for new features and requests for help implementing them.